securing/SCSVS/scp-template.md

 ### New category

-This section can introduce new categories, but the proposal should include the motivation, rationale and more than one check for the proposed category.
+The "Chapter & category" section can introduce new categories, but the proposal should include the motivation, rationale and more than one check for the proposed category.

 ## Motivation & rationale

 The motivation section should describe the "why" of this security check.
 What potential security bug does it protect from?
 What benefit does it provide to the protocol?
 What functionality and use cases does this check address?

-## Real-life example
+## Real-life example (optional)

 This section (optional but welcomed) should describe a real case of the security bug that the check refers to.
 Verifying the proposed check should protect from the security bug in the addressed real-life example.